iOS-convertedin-eslamali/iOS_ConvertedinMobileSDK/README.md

 ```
 In this code snippet, you have the option to identify the user using either their email or phone number.
 Replace "test@converted.in" with the user's email address and provide the appropriate country code if you are identifying the user by phone number.

+**Step 5:**
+**Track user events and actions through your app.**

-**Step 4:** **Add Event**  ConvertedinMobileSDK offers a set of predefined events that are commonly used in most e-commerce applications.
+ConvertedinMobileSDK offers a set of predefined events that are commonly used in most e-commerce applications.
 These predefined events include:
 - `ViewContent`: To track when a user views content, such as a product.
 - `PageView`: To track when a user views a specific page.
 - `AddToCart`: To track when a user adds an item to their cart.